 When Jefferson was returning to Virginia at the end of the war, he gave Sally, and perhaps other slaves, the opportunity to stay in France as a free person.
 However, Sally chose to return to Monticello.
 Why?
 She was a pregnant 16-year-old in a country she did not know and in which she could not speak the language.
 She had no friends or opportunities, no means of supporting herself or her child, and Jefferson still owned her entire family.
 He could do anything to them in retribution for her staying in France.
-And even if he didn’t, she would never have seen them again if she stayed in France.
-She likely wouldn’t have survived.
+And even if he didn’t, she would never have seen them again if she’d stayed in France.
+She likely wouldn’t have survived in France.
 If she’d lived long enough to see the French Revolution, her life may well have looking a lot like Fantine’s in Les Miserables.
-So no, Sally was not his mistress.
+So no, Sally was not Jefferson’s mistress.
 Theirs was not a love story.
 And neither was Hagar and Abram’s or Sarai and Pharaoh’s.

 To return to my original point, the whole garbage fire of a situation in Genesis 20 is only possible because Abram lied to Pharaoh and risked his wife being raped, which he did because he was scared for himself.